IK-AVI/doctest/README.md

 ## PRO

 If you want your BeoLiving Intelligence to be in its full capabilities upgrade it to PRO and learn the new features by following the _PRO user guide_.
-Refer to the _System drivers guide_ if you want to information about a specific supported driver.
+Refer to the _System drivers guide_ if you want information about a specific supported driver.

 <div style="margin:auto; width: 500px; display: flex; justify-content: space-evenly; margin-top: 40px">
    <div>